 - 1. Building height, maximum: 26 feet. - 2.
 Portions of buildings over 15 feet in height must meet 1 of the following standards, as noted. - a.
-Single-family and Two-family Detached Dwellings Any portion of the building over 15 feet in height is limited to 65 percent of the building footprint. - Townhouse and Multi-family Dwellings Any portion of the building over 15 feet in height is limited to 75 percent of the building footprint.

-3-4(G)(4)(b) MX-M Zone District

-Building height, maximum: 35 feet for buildings located more than 450 feet from the right-of-way of Interstate Highway 40.
+Single-family and Two-family Detached Dwellings Any portion of the building over 15 feet in height is limited to 65 percent of the building footprint. - Townhouse and Multi-family Dwellings Any portion of the building over 15 feet in height is limited to 75 percent of the building footprint. - 3-4(G)(4)(b) MX-M Zone District Building height, maximum: 35 feet for buildings located more than 450 feet from the right-of-way of Interstate Highway 40. - 3-4(G)(4)(c) Building Height Bonuses26 Building height bonuses do not apply pursuant to Subsection 14-16-3-1(C).